WoodWing/csde-components-boilerplate/docs/CONVERSION_RULES.md

 }
 ```

 Any matching content keys of directives are copied to the new component.
-Non matching directives are ignored and left empty.
+Non-matching directives are ignored and left empty.

 ## `simple` conversion
-Another option is use explicit mapping.
+Another option is to use explicit mapping.
 This can be used when the directive keys do not match, but you still want to create a mapping.
 Let's look at the `body` and `title` components again, except now with the following html templates:

 `body` having the template:
 ```<p doc-editable="text"></p>```